LinTrieu/quiz-manager/quiz-manager/README.md

 - A user can view all quizzes displayed on the homepage ✅
     - Issue: List quizzes per card item in Blade
     - Issue: Send quiz ID to question controller and redirect to a list of questions
-- A user can view all questions per quiz
+- A user can view questions per quiz ✅
     - Only show the questions listed under specified quiz id
+- A user can see the answers to questions

+🙌🏽 🎉 MVP 🎉🙌🏽

+- Different users have different user access permissions
 - A user can add a quiz
 - A user can add a question
 - A user can edit a quiz
 - A user can edit a question
-- Different users have different user access permissions
-- A user can complete a quiz

  -------------------------------------